-Are saturated fats good or bad?January 28th, 2014 by Rosemary Stanton, The Conversation in Health /
+Are saturated fats good or bad?January 28, 2014 by Rosemary Stanton, The Conversation in Medicine & Health / Health

 Dietary guidelines cite the fact that saturated fats can increase LDL cholesterol, which is also known as bad cholesterol because it's a major risk factor for heart disease.
 Others claim saturated fats are not a problem.

 So is saturated fat a saint or sinner?
 Or could the search for a single culprit miss the inevitable subtleties of a multifactorial problem such as heart disease?